 The figure represents the agent filter (configured in the protected Java application) and the agent application (deployed in the Java container) in the same box as a simplification.

-For a detailed explanation of the flow, refer to the ForgeRock Java EE Policy Agent documentation.
+For a detailed explanation of the flow, refer to the ForgeRock Access Management Java Agents documentation.

 Cookie Reset.
-Policy agents can reset any number of cookies in the session before the client is redirected for authentication.
-Reset cookies when the policy agent is deployed with a parallel authentication mechanism and when cookies need to be reset between mechanisms.
+Web and Java agents can reset any number of cookies in the session before the client is redirected for authentication.
+Reset cookies when the agent is deployed with a parallel authentication mechanism and when cookies need to be reset between mechanisms.

 Authentication-Only Mode.
-Instead of enforcing both authentication and resource-based policy evaluation, policy agents can enforce authentication only.
+Instead of enforcing both authentication and resource-based policy evaluation, web and Java agents can enforce authentication only.
 Use the authentication-only mode when there is no need for fine-grain authorization to particular resources, or when you can provide authorization by different means.

 Not-Enforced Lists.
-Policy agents can bypass authentication and authorization and grant immediate access to specific resources or client IP addresses.
+Web and Java agents can bypass authentication and authorization and grant immediate access to specific resources or client IP addresses.
 Use not-enforced lists to configure URL and URI lists of resources that does not require protection, or client IP lists for IPs that do not require authentication or authorization to access specific resources.

 Attribute Injection.
-Policy agents can inject user profile attributes into cookies, requests, and HTTP headers.
+Web and Java agents can inject user profile attributes into cookies, requests, and HTTP headers.
 Use attribute injection, for example, with websites that address the user by the name retrieved from the user profile.

 Notifications.
-AM can notify policy agents about configuration and session state changes.
-Notifications affect the validity of the policy agent caches, for example, requesting the policy agent to drop the policy and session cache after a change to policy configuration.
+AM can notify web and Java agents about configuration and session state changes.
+Notifications affect the validity of the web or Java agent caches, for example, requesting the agent to drop the policy and session cache after a change to policy configuration.

 Cross-Domain Single Sign-On (CDSSO).
-Policy agents can be configured to provide cross-domain single sign-on capabilities.
-Configure CDSSO when the policy agents and the AM instances are in different DNS domains.
+Web and Java agents can be configured to provide cross-domain single sign-on capabilities.
+Configure CDSSO when the web or Java agents and the AM instances are in different DNS domains.

 POST Data Preservation.
-Policy agents can preserve HTML form data posted to a protected resource by an unauthenticated client.
+Web and Java agents can preserve HTML form data posted to a protected resource by an unauthenticated client.
 Upon successful authentication, the agent recovers the data stored in the cache and autosubmits it to the protected resource.
 Use POST data preservation, for example, when users or clients submit large amounts of data, such as blog posts and wiki pages, and their sessions are short-lived.

 AM provides the capability to logically group two or more redundant AM servers into a site, allowing the servers to function as a single unit identified by a site ID across a LAN or WAN.
 When you set up a single site, you place the AM servers behind a load balancer to spread the load and provide system failover should one of the servers go down for any reason.
 You can use round-robin or load average for your load balancing algorithms.